Harwich is well known for its history, but there’s something else which the town is equally famous for, it’s Public Houses and Hotels.

 The Pier hotel was taken over in December 1958 by the Charles Vernon Smith Group, It was developed by Mr and Mrs Smith into a first class hotel restaurant and in the 1960s it offered all modern facilities including a new harbour view.

-Trading from 1684 as a beer house, sold by Daniels Brewery in 1908 and converted in to a shop and later as council accommodation, The picture shown here are its current private dwellings.
+Trading from 1684 as a beer house, sold by Daniels Brewery in 1908 and converted in to a shop and later as council accommodation.
+Today its private dwellings.

 Trading from the late eighteenth century as a beer house and was finally demolished in 1976 to make way for flats.
 The pub was the scene of many gatherings; Fishermen would play quoits and have their half-pints of ale after a day on the water.
 Captain Precious, skipper of the Berlin would often stay at the Tavern when ashore in England.
 Sale Details.
 17 September 1952.
 On the Ground Floor: Entrance Passage.Public Bar 23ft.10 by 15ft 6 with Tortoise stove.
 Bar Parlour 15ft. by 7ft 11 with barless grate.
 Back Lobby.
 Private Bar 11ft by 8ft 10 with barless grate.
 Living Room 16ft by 13ft 2 with barless grate.
 Kitchen 19ft 6 by 18 ft with range, sunk, fitted cupboards and shelves.
 Larder 9ft 2 by 8ft 7 Coal Store.
 Large Cellar beneath the public bar.
 On the First Floor: Landing with cupboard and fireplace.
 Club Room 40ft 8 by 19ft with two fireplaces and two doors.
 Front Room 14ft. by 8ft 5in with fireplace, divided from Club Room by a screen.
 W.C.
 On the Second Floor: Landing with two cupboards.
 Front Bedroom No.1 (17ft. by 8ft 5in.) with fireplace.
 Front Bedroom No 2.
 (17ft. by 9ft.)
 Front Bedroom No 3.
 (17ft. by 9ft.0 with fireplace.
 “L” Shaped Bedroom No. 4 (9ft. by 8ft.
 5in overall).
 Back Bedroom No.5 (15ft. by 11ft.
 5in) with fireplace.
 Back Bedroom No.6 (13dt.
 By 11ft.
 3 in) with fireplace.
 Outside:Brick and pantiled Washhouse and Store with brick copper and range, Concreted Yard.
 Urinal.
 W.C.